shanxue-w/NA-course/Programming/Chapter2/README.md

 make plot
 ```

 This is for generating the report using the program.
+Make sure you run `make plot` first or you have the following installed:
+- Python3
+- Numpy
+- Matplotlib
 ```bash
 make report
 ```